Traditional Chinese marriage: Multiple wives with equal status

-Beside the traditional desire for male children to carry on the family name, this allowance partially resolves a dilemma created by the emperor himself.
-He had recently banned all non-patrilineal forms of inheritance, while wanting to preserve the proper order in the Chinese kinship.
-Therefore, a couple without son cannot adopt one from within the extended family.
+Besides the traditional desire for male children to carry on the family name, this allowance partially resolves a dilemma created by the emperor himself.
+He had recently banned all non-patrilineal forms of inheritance, while wanting to preserve the proper order in Chinese kinship.
+Therefore, a couple without a son cannot adopt one from within the extended family.
 They either have to adopt from outside (which was regarded by many as passing the family wealth to unrelated "outsiders"), or become heirless.
-The multiple inheritance marriages provided a way out when the husband's brother has a son.
+Multiple inheritance marriages provided a way out when the husband's brother has a son.